Gabija is passionate about traveling and writing. In her free time, she likes to read, try out different cuisines, or embark on outdoor adventures.

 The cave is so high up on the glacier that it’s accessible earlier in the season than the Crystal Ice Cave or others.
 The higher you go on the glacier, the colder the temperature, so the cave is more stable and less affected by the warmth of the summer or other natural causes.

-But remember, exploring glacier caves should always be done as part of guided tours for safety.
+But remember, for safety, glacier caves should always be explored as part of guided tours.
 Glacier guides offer valuable insights about ice caves, ensuring a safe and informative experience.

 Ice cave in Europe's largest glacier - Vatnajökull